-In smaller cold stores used by laboratories, catering facilities and restaurants, the naturally high relative atmospheric humidity is often the cause of problems.
-These chill and cold stores are high traffic areas with frequent door opening.
-Subsequently warmer air constantly penetrates into the room, causing the relative atmospheric humidity to rise.
-In laboratories, evaporation from Petri dishes and test tubes also occurs, which is often unwelcome due to the risk of condensation forming in the tubes as well as the need to provide the incubated cultures with air.
-Where a cold or chill room is used for the storage of vegetables and meat for example, more moisture is brought into the room and the relative atmospheric humidity increases.
+In smaller chilled stores used by laboratories, catering facilities, and restaurants, the naturally high-relative humidity causes problems quite often.
+These chilled stores are high-traffic areas and doors are opened frequently.
+As a result, warmer air constantly penetrates the room, causing the relative humidity to rise.
+In laboratories, evaporation from Petri dishes and test tubes occurs, which is often unwelcome since condensation can possibly form in the tubes and there is a need to provide air to the incubated cultures.
+When a chilled store is used to store vegetables and meat, for example, more moisture is brought into the room, and the relative humidity increases.
 Refrigeration of warm products increases condensation further.
 The evaporators, controlling the temperature in the chilled store, are normally not designed to control also the humidity that often increases to 90-100 % RH The high relative humidity causes: Condensation and dripping of condensation Growth of mold, fungus and bacteria Risk of meat to spoil prematurely Reduced product lifetime and illegible labels

-Six cold stores at the University of Copenhagen provide storage and cultivation of algae cultures in nutrient-rich water for research and educational purposes.
-Previously, problems were experienced with mold and fungus growth on walls, curtains and test tubes and the labels became illegible.
+Six cold stores at the University of Copenhagen provide storage and cultivation of algae cultures in nutrient-rich water for research and education.
+Previously, problems were experienced with mold and fungus growth on walls, curtains, and test tubes and the labels became illegible.
 Six Munters’ dehumidifiers were fitted outside the cold stores, blowing the dehumidified air into the rooms.
-The relative atmospheric humidity is now kept constant and the above mentioned problems are avoided.
+The relative humidity is now kept constant, at 60 % RH, and these problems are avoided.

 Check your email within a couple of minutes to reset your password, if you can’t see any incoming messages try to check into your spam folder!